The Best Time To Post on Instagram

 First, these times are central time zone.
 They might differ slightly for you.
-This is not 100% accurate but it will give you a good sense.
+Remember, this is UNIVERSALLY speaking.

 People are awake, maybe drinking their morning coffee.
 They aren't commuting to work or answering their first emails of the day.